Where are current opportunities with Sydney Living Museums advertised?

 What are reference checks?

 You are asked to provide the name and contact details of two referees in your application.
-The people you nominate should be able to comment on your recent work.
-Personal referees are generally not required.
-Your referees will only be contacted if you are one of the best applicants interviewed for the role.
+The referees you nominate should be able to comment on your recent work.
+Personal referees will not be contacted.
+Your referees will only be contacted if you are one of the best applicants following the interviews and assessments.

 What other checks could be conducted?

-All positions within Sydney Living Museums require that you undergo a criminal record check.
+All roles within Sydney Living Museums require that you undergo a criminal record check.
 Having a criminal record will not necessarily disqualify you from selection.
 Anyone who will be working in child-related employment will also have to undergo a Working with Children check.
 Any other checks such as medical assessments or driving records will be included in the advertisment and role description.

 I have a disability will it affect my chances of securing a role?